 Lifestyle and home remedies

-Rest, ice packs or a long, hot shower may be all you need to relieve a tension headache.
-A variety of strategies can help reduce the severity and frequency of chronic tension headaches without using medicine.
-Try some of the following:
+Rest, ice packs or a long, hot shower may be all you need to relieve a tension-type headache.
+If you experience chronic tension-type headaches, these strategies can help you reduce how many you have or how painful they are:

 - Manage your stress level.
 One way to help reduce stress is by planning ahead and organizing your day.
 Another way is to allow more time to relax.
-And if you're caught in a stressful situation, consider stepping back.

 - Go hot or cold.
-Applying heat or ice — whichever you prefer — to sore muscles may ease a tension headache.
+Applying heat or ice — whichever you prefer — to sore muscles may ease a tension-type headache.
 For heat, use a heating pad set on low, a hot-water bottle, a warm compress or a hot towel.
 A hot bath or shower also may help.
 For cold, wrap ice, an ice pack or frozen vegetables in a cloth to protect your skin.

 - Perfect your posture.
 Good posture can help keep your muscles from tensing.
 When standing, hold your shoulders back and your head level.
 Pull in your abdomen and buttocks.
 When sitting, make sure your thighs are parallel to the ground and your head isn't slumped forward.

 Chronic pain can cause anxiety and depression.
 It also can affect your relationships, your productivity and the quality of your life.

 - Talk to a counselor or therapist.
 Talk therapy may help you cope with the effects of chronic pain.

 - Join a support group.
 Support groups can be good sources of information and a source of comfort.
 Group members often know about the latest treatments.
 Your health care provider may be able to recommend a group in your area.

 You may start by seeing your health care professional.
 Or you may be referred to a specialist with expertise in the nervous system, known as a neurologist.